MillerLabFTW/ShopBot-PDMS-Printer/Electronics and Pneumatics/Notes.md

 - It's necessary to convert PWM output from the RAMBo to a constant-voltage signal.
 We are using an "E2P" adapter from Ultimachine
 - Wire the grounds together on the RAMBo and ShopBot power supplies to match ground planes
+- A simple diagram is provided for connecting RAMBo motor ext pins to ShopBot stepper drivers via a 37-pin connector.
+We've also included pinout info for RAMBo and the ShopBot (thanks Shopbot!) for full specs.